helsinki-sda-group/AIforLEssAuto/WP4/sumo-hki-cm/SUMO_city_model_manual.md

 This guide will describe all steps in the pipeline that turns an origin-destination (OD) matrix into a simulation in the traffic simulator [SUMO](https://www.eclipse.org/sumo/) (Simulation of Urban MObility) and how to reduce that simulation to a smaller area using the results from the large simulation.

 ## Pre-generated routes
-The pre-generated route files, evaluation results, the .sumocfg file and all the dependencies to re-produce the data is in the `/demo` directory.
+The pre-generated route files, evaluation results and the .sumocfg file to launch the simulation are in the `/demo` directory.
 You can use those files without running the whole pipeline.
+If you have already installed sumo, navitate to the `/demo` directory and run `sumo-gui -c rs_iterative.sumocfg`.
+It should automatically launch the simulation in the GUI.
+If you don't have sumo installed, please refer to the official documentation on how to install it. https://www.eclipse.org/sumo/

 ## Pipeline usage
 > [!WARNING]